-The reason Rails became so popular, especially among startups, is its speed of development.
-When building a so-called Minimum Viable Product (MVP), the time-to-market is of the utmost importance.
+Rails became so popular, especially among startups, because of its development speed.
+When building a so-called Minimum Viable Product (MVP), time-to-market is of the utmost importance.
 You want to quickly ship a product, onboard the first users, and start iterating.

 Rails is the most well thought-out web development framework I’ve ever used.

 James Duncan Davidson, Creator of Tomcat and Ant.